Important Things a Civil Engineer Must Know

 - In soil filling as per IS code, 3 samples should be taken for core cutting test for every 100m2.

-- In soil filling as per IS code for every 100 sqm 3 sample for core cutting test should be taken.
+- In soil filling as per IS code for every 100 sqm, 3 samples for core cutting test should be taken.

-- Electrical conduits shall not run in column.
+- Electrical conduits shall not run in a column.

 - If soling is specified the soling stones shall be laid at 45° to 60° inclination (and not vertical) with interstices filled with sand.

-- A set of cube tests shall be carried out for each 30 cum of concrete / each levels of casting / each batch of cement.
+- A set of cube tests shall be carried out for each 30 cum of concrete / each level of casting / each batch of cement.